Skip to content

 This guide explains how to connect an AI agent to an existing UnoLock Safe using an Agent Key and the UnoLock MCP.

-This workflow is for customers who want an AI assistant or automation host to read Safe content without giving it unrestricted Safe access.
+This workflow is for customers who want an AI assistant or automation host to work with Safe content without giving it unrestricted Safe access.

 Before You Start